Kielbasa Soup with Beans

 - Add cannellini beans and broth to the pot.
 Stir to combine and simmer over medium heat for 10 minutes.

-- While the soup simmers, cook your pasta in a separate pot according to package directions. (this is recommended to avoid over cooking the pasta in the soup, but you can cook it directly in the pot if you’d like)
+- While the soup simmers, cook your pasta in a separate pot according to package directions.
+(This is recommended to avoid over cooking the pasta in the soup, but you can cook it directly in the pot if you’d like to save a dish!)

-- Add chopped baby kale and spinach and stir together.
-Reduce the heat and cook until the veggies are just wilted (about 2 minutes)
+- Once the soup has simmered for 10 minutes, add chopped spinach and stir together.
+Reduce the heat and cook until the spinach is just wilted (about 2 minutes)

 - Serve over pasta in a bowl.
 Enjoy!